fjs138/frankjs.net/README.md

 ## The Goal
-I have a blog located at my business' website's ./blog.
+I wanted to relaunch my WordPress blog at builtbyfrank.com on frankjs.net using React.
-I wanted to expand it beyond a blog, and make it a minimal, personal profile of sorts.
-Overall I was very happy with the continual development capabilities provided to me by Netlify.
-I decided to use Gatsby for this particular project, as I felt it was a good fit.
+I also wanted to enhance it visually, and expand it beyond a blog.
+It was to be a part of a new minimal, personal profile site.
+Overall I was very happy with the continual development capabilities provided to me by Netlify, and the ease of incorporating Contentful as well.
+I decided to use Gatsby for this particular project, as I felt it was a good fit, and was an excuse to explore something of interest to me.

 Initially I developed this to draw data from markdown formatted blog posts.
 I then created a second branch, "contentful", so that I could develop an iteration that uses a headless cms, in this case